slfan2013/WCMC_DA/README.md

 WCMC.MasterController::update_master()
 WCMC.Course2017.STAT::update_childs()
 ```
+## To Report Bugs or Provide Suggestions:
+Pl

 #### please note that the first time running will be slow depending on the internet because it needs to download all the dependency packages.
 #### If reporting any bug or requirement, please contact the maintainer through email, slfan at ucdavis dot edu.